learnrelay/learnrelay/content/queries/what-is-a-query.md

 ## The `node` and `viewer` fields

 Data access typically follows one of two patterns.
 In some cases, your application will want to fetch an item by its unique identifier.
 In this case we use the `node(id: $id)` root field.
 In other cases, the application will need to fetch data that is accessible by the currently logged-in user (aka the "viewer").
 For example, it wouldn't make sense for a generic `User` object to have a `news_feed` - that feed is private to the person viewing it.
-Relay recommends that these types of viewer-contextual fields be placed under the `viewer` root field.
+Relay recommends that these types of viewer-contextual fields should be placed under the `viewer` root field.

-We are usually interested in queries that fetch all data or only one specific data item for a certain model, so our GraphQL backend should at least expose those queries through the `viewer` field.
-Data that can be accessed by its unique identifier should be exposed through the `node` root field.
+To summarize, our GraphQL backend should at least expose `node` (to fetch single items by id) and `viewer` (offering contextual subfields depending on the currently logged-in user or other parameters) as root fields in the GraphQL schema.

 A query to fetch the `id`, `name` and `url` fields of all Pokemons on the server could look like this: